DaveBackus/Data_Bootcamp_Book/py-fun2.md

 * Spyder.
 An environment for writing Python programs.
 The various windows include an editor, an IPython console, and the Object explorer.

 * Comments.
-Use # to add comments to your code and explain what you’re doing.
+Use the hash symbol `#` to add comments to your code and explain what you’re doing.

 * Tab completion.
 To find the list of methods available for a hypothetical object `x`, type `x.[tab]` in Spyder's IPython console -- or in an IPython notebook.
 We call that "tab completion."